praekeltfoundation/patterns/docs/states/card-stack.rst

 Code
 ~~~~

-The state that implements this pattern is called the `BookletState` and
+The state that implements this pattern is called the "BookletState" and
 is documented at the `Go JSBox documentation`_.